Root Canals in Fairfax VA

 Teeth are exceptionally strong, but they’re not indestructible and may break for several reasons.
 The first step is for you to visit our Fairfax, VA dental office so we can determine why the tooth broke.
 Some of the reasons a tooth may break are:

-- Being hit in the face or mouth during sports or other activities.
+- Taking a hit to your face or mouth during sports or other activities

-- Large, older amalgam fillings that don't support remaining tooth enamel.
+- Large, older amalgam fillings that don't support remaining tooth structure

 What if I need an emergency root canal?